bernardotonin/pycine-back/README.md

  ```
 python3 -m pipenv install
  ```
 > **_Note:_** If you are encountering the error:  python3: can't open file '.../pycine-back/pipenv': [Errno 2] No such file or directory.
-Re-do step 2 in the current pipenv enviroment.
+Create a .env file and add the variable PYTHONPATH and set it equal to the absolute path of the project.

 6. Run Uvicorn:
 ```